Uberleben: 2021: three-year-old season

 On her three-year-old debut 20 March at Nakayama Racecourse Uberleben was ridden by Yuji Tannai when she started favourite for the Grade 3 Flower Cup.
 She produced her customary late run from the rear of the field but was unable to catch the leaders and came home third behind Ho O Ixelles and Enthusiasm, beaten one and a quarter lengths by the winner.
 Takahisa Tezuka later explained that the filly had been suffering from colic early in the year and was unsuited by the tight turns of the Nakayama track.
 The filly was partnered by Demuro when she was stepped up in class and distance for the Flora Stakes (a trial race for the Yushun Himba) over 2000 metres at Tokyo on 25 April.
 Starting the 2.5/1 second favourite she settled in mid-division before staying on strongly to take third place behind Cool Cat and Slyly.

-In the 82nd running of the Yushun Himba over 2400 metres at Tokyo on 23 May Uberleben was ridden by Demuro and went off the 7.9/1 third choice in the betting behind Sodashi and Akaitorino Musume (winner of the Daily Hai Queen Cup) in an eighteen-runner field which also included Fine Rouge (Fairy Stakes), Cool Cat, Enthusiasm and Slyly.
+In the 82nd running of the Yushun Himba over 2400 metres at Tokyo on 23 May Uberleben was ridden by Demuro and went off the 7.9/1 third choice in the betting behind Sodashi and Akaitorino Musume (winner of the Queen Cup) in an eighteen-runner field which also included Fine Rouge (Fairy Stakes), Cool Cat, Enthusiasm and Slyly.
 She settled in mid-division on the outside as Cool Cat set the pace and turned into the straight in eighth place before making rapid progress down the centre of track.
 She gained the advantage approaching the last 200 metres and kept on well to win by a length and a nose from Akaitorino Musume and the 214/1 outsider Hagino Pilina.
 Demuro commented "She responded well when the pace accelerated from the third corner and showed her tenacity in steadily advancing in the straight.
 She was strong pulling away and holding off the others.
 The added distance wasn’t a problem for her at all."

 After the Yushun Himba, Uberleben ran the Shuka Sho with Mirco Demuro as her jockey but came in at 13th place.
 Uberleben also then ran the Japan Cup but came in 6th place behind Contrail and Shahryar.
 Following the Japan Cup, it was announced that Uberleben's next race would be the Kyoto Kinen the following year.